-The Environmental & Energy Law Program is tracking the environmental regulatory rollbacks of the Trump administration.
-Click here for the list of rules we are following.
+Click here to return to our Regulatory Tracker or here to sign up for our monthly Tracker email updates.
 If you’re a reporter and would like to speak with an expert on this rule, please email us.

 Why it Matters

 Sep.
-17, 2015 Industry sues EPA over the rule, saying the Clean Air Act program authorizing action is about ozone depletion, not climate change, and that EPA has therefore overstepped its authority.
-Mexichem Flour v.
-EPA, No. 15-1328.
+17, 2015 Mexichem Fluor and Arkema, two private companies, sue EPA over the rule, saying the Clean Air Act program authorizing action is about ozone depletion, not climate change, and that EPA has therefore overstepped its authority.
+Mexichem Fluor v.
+EPA, No. 15-1328 (“Mexichem I”).

 Oct.
 15, 2016 The international community reaches agreement on the Kigali Amendment to the Montreal Protocol, to phase out HFCs because of their global warming potential.

 April 3, 2017 Mali becomes the first country to ratify the Kigali Amendment.
-Over 50 countries have now ratified the amendment, which means it can enter into force on Jan.
+Over 50 countries have now ratified the amendment which means it can enter into force on Jan.
 1, 2019.
 The United States has yet to ratify the amendment.

 March 23, 2018 The California Air Resources Board adopts regulations prohibiting the use of HFCs “to preserve and continue in California some of the EPA’s prior prohibitions on HFCs.”
 New York, Maryland, and Connecticut have since proposed similar state-level regulations to phase out HFCs.